Threnody (comics): Fictional character biography

 Melody Jacobs was born in Manhattan and led a normal life until her mutant powers manifested in adolescence.
 She found herself feeding off of the energies released by the dead and the dying, with residual slivers of the dead's souls lingering and damaging her psyche.
 Melody became a runaway, before being found by Abomination (Emil Blonsky), who had established himself as the lord of a clan of homeless and runaways known as the Forgotten, who took refuge in the sewers under the city.
 Melody spent weeks lying in a fugue-like state in Blonsky's lair, cared for by the Forgotten.
-She was named "Threnody" after the mournful cries she made in-between her brief periods of lucidity.
+She was named "Threnody" after the mournful cries she made in between her brief periods of lucidity.

 Over time, Threnody builds up power which is violently released as a "death-purge", killing her caretakers.
 Threnody flees and lives on the streets of Los Angeles.
 She later meets Gordon Lefferts, a geneticist in the employ of Mister Sinister and the first mutant exposed to the Legacy Virus.
 Lefferts identifies the virus within him and begins studying it for a possible cause and cure, while Threnody and other homeless take residence in his lab.
 Sinister sees that Threnody has potential to track infected mutants and takes her under his care with Beast's permission.

 Threnody quickly improves under the care of Mister Sinister, who designs small neuro-locks that prevent her stored energy from being releasing unintentionally.
 Threnody in turn is used as a tracking system with Legacy Virus-afflicted mutants while working as Sinister's assistant.
-Threnody eventually escapes to Paris, but is pursued by Sinister's Marauders.
+Threnody escapes to Paris, but is pursued by Sinister's Marauders.
 She is rescued by Nate Grey (X-Man).
 Nate accidentally disrupts Threnody's neuro-locks, causing a massive explosion that he contains with his telekinesis.

 Threnody travels to Greece with Nate, where they battle the villain Holocaust.
 During the battle, Threnody discovers that she is able to absorb the energy of the dying, killing them in a non-violent manner.
 Once she and Nate return to New York, Threnody separates from him without explaining her motivations.
 She is once again pursued by the Marauders, but is saved by Abomination.
 He blames her for the deaths of the Forgotten years prior.
 Nate experiences Abomination's memories of the incident, but forgives Threnody for her actions.
 The two leave the tunnels and Threnody finally puts her past with the Forgotten behind.